Timely Reporting of Claims Is Crucial

 Reporting a Claim Is Easy

-MCIT primary contacts can submit all claims through the online Incident Entry Portal.
+MCIT primary contacts can submit all claims through the online member portal.
 Members must first log in to the website to access this portal.

 Members should always report losses and incidents to MCIT promptly.
 This protects the member’s coverage rights and ensures that the member, its employee or other claimant is paid in a timely manner when warranted.